Beyond Consent: Why New Approaches to Data Protection and Privacy for the Digital Age Are Needed

 As digital financial services gain popularity in developing countries, more and more governments are working on data protection and privacy legislation.
 But there’s a problem.
 Most of the laws under consideration rely on consumer consent as a basic cornerstone, a model that clearly is insufficient to protect consumer rights in today’s highly complex world where data is mined, monetized and resold.
 It’s time to consider a new data paradigm, one that puts more responsibility onto the service providers instead of consumers.

-In this webinar, David Medine from CGAP explained why consumer consent is no longer effective.
-Renuka Sane from The National Institute of Public Finance and Policy presented research showing how even well-educated consumers in India could not understand consent documents.
-Finally, CGAP discussed three new approaches to data protection and privacy that place greater onus on the data collector, rather than on the consumer.
+In this webinar, CGAP explained why consumer consent is no longer effective.
+The National Institute of Public Finance and Policy presented research showing how even well-educated consumers in India could not understand consent documents, and CGAP discussed new approaches to data protection and privacy.

 David Medine | Senior Financial Sector Specialist | CGAP